MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Introduction

 Large Language Models (LLMs) have demonstrated impressive capabilities in cross-lingual knowledge transfer, enabling them to perform a variety of tasks across multiple languages even when fine-tuned on primarily monolingual datasets \citep{touvron2023llama, gpt-3,multi-llms}.
 This cross-lingual ability is largely attributed to their large-scale and diverse pretraining corpora, which allow LLMs to handle multilingual inputs without requiring significant multilingual data for downstream task adaptation.
 LLMs are increasingly being applied in a wide range of real-world applications, including conversational agents, educational tools, and medical assistants.
 However, despite these advancements, current LLMs are not yet robust or reliable enough for deployment in safety-critical environments.
 They can be intentionally misused to promote harmful behavior, generate offensive or biased content, or even bypass safety mechanisms through adversarial prompting (i.e., jailbreaking) \citep{jailbreaking-1, jailbreaking-2}.
 These vulnerabilities are further amplified in multilingual settings, particularly for low-resource languages, where models may lack proper safety alignment due to limited training signals or evaluation benchmarks \citep{multilingual_jailbreaking, xsafety}.

-To address these issues, safety alignment techniques—such as Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO)—have been proposed to align LLM behavior with human values and reduce unsafe generations \citep{rlhf, dpo}.
+To address these challenges, safety alignment strategies, most notably Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO), which aim to align the behavior of LLMs with human values and thereby mitigate the risk of unsafe or harmful outputs \citep{rlhf, dpo}.
 Another line of work focuses on building standalone safety classifiers or guardrails, which act as filters to detect and block unsafe user prompts or model generations without modifying the LLM itself \citep{llama-guard, ghosh2024aegis}.
 These lightweight safety modules are advantageous in being more efficient and easier to deploy or update (Table \ref{tab:guard-baseline-info}).
 Most existing methods are primarily English-centric \citep{GuardReasoner,r2guard,yuan2024rigorllm} which cannot handle multilingual content moderation \citep{yang2024benchmarking}.
 As shown in Figure \ref{fig:multilingual-jailbreak-illustration}, the guardrail model successfully identifies the unsafe user prompt in English but fails to detect its semantically equivalent counterpart in Chinese.
-Moreover, without explanations, it becomes difficult to understand the rationale behind the guardrail's decisions\footnote{We interchangeably use guard and guardrail through the paper}.
+Moreover, without explanations, it becomes difficult to understand the rationale behind the guardrail's decisions\footnote{We interchangeably use guard and guardrail through the paper.}.